 Viewing Submitted Requests

-If you have the user permission to accept requests in the system, you will receive in-app and email notifications when a new request has been submitted.
+Depending on how your request forms have been set up, a new request can be automatically assigned to a user or multiple users on submission.
+If you have been assigned as a member on a request, you will receive in-app and email notifications.
 To view a request, select the request name from the My Requests list or from the notification itself.

-The requester will receive an in-app and email notification if the due date is changed after submission.
+The requester will receive an in-app and email notification if the due date is changed during or after submission.

 Accepting a Request

 To accept the request, click Accept Request in the bottom right-hand corner of the page.

 Depending on the type of request form that was used to submit the request, your experience will differ.

 When working with a Single Deliverable Request, or non-campaign request, you have the choice of accepting the request as a project, task, or proof.
 You have the opportunity to name your chosen work item differently than the request and assign requests for tasks and proofs to existing projects and requests for projects to existing campaigns.